Concepts

 If you have also enabled session persistence, the same access request may be forwarded to different real servers.
 We recommend temporarily disabling session persistence and then checking whether the problem persists.

 Highly frequent health check relates to the implementation mechanism of CLB health check.
-Suppose that 1 million requests from clients are distributed to 4 CLB instances before being sent to real servers, and each CLB instance conducts health checks separately.
-If the CLB instances are configured to send a health check request every 5 seconds, each CLB instance will send a health check request every 5 seconds.
+Suppose that 1 million requests from clients are distributed to 4 CLB servers before being sent to real servers, and each CLB server conducts health checks separately.
+If the CLB servers are configured to send a health check request every 5 seconds, each CLB server will send a health check request every 5 seconds.
 This is why the real server receives multiple health check requests.
-For example, if there are 8 CLB instances in a cluster and each sends a request every 5 seconds, then the real server may receive 8 health check requests in 5 seconds.
+For example, if there are 8 CLB servers in a cluster and each sends a request every 5 seconds, then the real server may receive 8 health check requests in 5 seconds.

 The advantages of this implementation scheme are high efficiency, accurate check, and avoidance of mistaken removal.
-For example, if a CLB instance in the cluster fails, the other 7 CLB instances can still forward traffic normally.
+For example, if one of the CLB servers in the cluster fails, the other 7 servers can still forward traffic normally.

-Therefore, if your real server is checked too frequently, you can configure the check interval to be much longer (for example, 15 seconds).
+Therefore, if your real server is checked too frequently, you can configure a longer check interval (for example, 15 seconds).

 In Tencent Cloud CLB, if the frontend and backend port numbers are different, "/" needs to be added after the secondary URL upon the visit to the secondary page, so as to avoid port number changes after HTTP redirection and ensure normal page access.